choria-legacy/marionette-collective/website/reference/ui/filters.md

 Filtering on facts require that you've correctly set up a [FactPlugin].
 The examples below show common fact filters.

-Prior to version 1.2.0 the only fact filters that were supported were equality and regular expressions.

 Install the ZSH package on machines with the fact _country=de_:

 {% highlight console %}